Compliance vs. Security: Why the Bare Minimum Isn't Enough

 Compliance: The Red Tape of Cybersecurity

 • Industry Regulations: These are the rules set by industry bodies or governments.
 Think HIPAA for healthcare, PCI DSS for anyone handling credit card data, or GDPR for... well, pretty much everyone these days.
+These regulatory compliance frameworks establish the baseline.

 The Compliance Checkbox Dance